 - Do we have a limit on the number of company-wide contests we can run for no additional fee?

-- Service is key – describe the level of service you provide and what fees, if any, are for service upgrades.
+- Describe the level of service you provide and what fees, if any, are for service upgrades.

-Our hope is that these examples can help you dig deep to not only zero-in on the best vendor with the best features, but also the best long-term partner to support your ever-evolving worksite-wellness needs.
+Our hope is that these examples can help you not only dig deep into a vendor’s true offereings, but also find the best long-term partner to support your ever-evolving worksite-wellness needs.
 If you want more ideas, feel free to contact us to schedule a demo … or even get these questions answered by us!